- Language development begins early and involves mastering sounds.

 - Bingo, tongue twisters, and guessing games aid sound recognition and articulation.

 - Oral motor exercises and creative activities strengthen speech muscles.

 Language development is a long road that starts very early on in your child’s development.
 We’ve already talked about how children learn to pronounce different sounds as they develop their language skills, and how some of these sounds may be hard for them to pronounce.
 Although the best thing you can do to help your little one is to teach by example (speaking clearly and slowly), there are some fun activities you can also try out to help your child boost their pronunciation skills.

-Here are 8 fun activities that you can try with your little one to help her improve her pronunciation!
+Here are 8 fun activities that you can try with your little one to help them improve their pronunciation!

-Draw the character!
-If your little one is creative and artsy, she’ll definitely enjoy this activity.
+- Draw the character!
+If your little one is creative and artsy, they’ll definitely enjoy this activity.
 Create a character together with a name that starts with the sound you’d like to practice, for example: “Sam”.
-Draw Sam and then think of different things Sam would like that start with the sound of his name, like “singing”, “soup”, or “sea”, and draw them around the picture of your character.
+Draw Sam and then think of different things Sam would like that start with the sound of their name, like “singing”, “soup”, or “sea”, and draw them around the picture of your character.

-Play a moving game!
-If your child is very active, then this fun activity is for her.
+- Play a moving game!
+If your child is very active, then this fun activity is for them.
 To play this game, assign a movement to each sound.
 For example, jumping for “L” and clapping for “R”.
-Your child will have to make these movements every time she hears the corresponding sound!
+Your child will have to make these movements every time they hear the corresponding sound!
 You can try saying just the sound or, to make it a little more challenging, you can say words with these sounds.

-Roll a dice!
+- Roll a dice!
 Create your own dice with different sounds on each side.
-You can play with your little one and her friends.
-When each player rolls the dice, he or she will have to pronounce a word or several words with the sound that he or she got!
+You can play with your little one and their friends.
+When each player rolls the dice, they will have to pronounce a word or several words with the sound that they got!

 a.
 Make the biggest smile possible and then relax.